4-7th January 2025

 Summit Program

-Participants will have the opportunity to learn about the struggle of the last colony in Africa, to meet activists, journalists, politicians and researchers from every corner of the globe and to celebrate the accomplishment of the first around the world bike tour for the freedom of Western Shahara.
+Learn about the struggle of the last colony in Africa.
+Meet activists, journalists, politicians, and researchers from every corner of the globe.
+Celebrate the accomplishment of the first around the world bike tour for the freedom of Western Shahara.

 4th of January